Latest news August 2020

 I was eleven years old and painfully shy.
 I found a bass guitar in the cupboard with an old amp/speaker that I asked to play and I used to listen to how Paul McCartney played his melodic bass lines.
-Keith encouraged me and was responsible for the most important lesson of all – how to play a twelve bar blues in E and the three chord trick.
+Keith encouraged me and was responsible for the most important life lessons of all – how to play a twelve bar blues in E and the three chord trick.

 A light bulb went on and I started to play an instrument that no one else in school was playing with the sole ambition to be the next Suzi Quatro.
 Dad managed to get me my own bass – a Rickenbacker copy and a very heavy 18” speaker with a WEM amp which he willingly carried to and from gigs for me.
 I joined the school orchestra along with Rob Phipps on drums (who went on to do great things in The Jamm and The Rogues) and Gary Walters on guitar.
 We played a concert at the Spa Centre in Leamington and this was recorded to a vinyl LP – exciting times!

 I suggested that Rob, myself and Gary form a band outside of the orchestra.
 I was probably 12/13 years old at that point.
 Although I could also play guitar (and had been having 12 string guitar lessons in a music shop in Kenilworth high street) I preferred bass so we rehearsed at my house with me on bass and lead vocals.
 Status Quo songs generally made up a lot of the set.
-Dad was very supportive, running me to gigs and being a roadie.
+Dad was very supportive, transporting me to gigs and being a roadie.
 We played the social clubs around Warwick, Stratford, and Leamington including the musicians Union workshops/shop windows and always seem to follow a band called ‘Hands Off’.
 I remember thinking we would never get any gigs as these guys were just too good!

 Dad had been writing original songs with his song writing partner Graham Wale since the sixties.
 They used to record at Jackson’s Studio in Rickmansworth and Vic Maile (Motorhead/Eddie and the Hot Rods) would engineer.
 It’s an early memory for me as I was about 8/9 years old and I would go to the studio with them.
 It was quite intimidating at first although Vic was a lovely guy and very patient with me explaining what was going on in front of a huge desk with loads of sliders and buttons.